SimpleSoftwareIO/simple-sms/README.md

 Simple SMS operates in much of the same way as the Laravel Mail service provider.
 If you are familiar with this then SMS should feel like home.
 The most basic way to send a SMS is to use the following:

-	//Twilio Example
+	//Service Providers Example
 	SMS::send('simple-sms::welcome', $data, function() {
 		$sms->to('+15555555555');
 	});

-	//Email Example
+	//Email Driver Example
 	SMS::send('simple-sms::welcome', $data, function() {
 		$sms->to('+15555555555', 'att');
 	});

-The first paramenter is the view file that you would like to use.
+The first parameter is the view file that you would like to use.
 The second is the data that you wish to pass to the view.
 The final parameter is a callback that will set all of the options on the `message` closure.

 #### Send